ZachStagers/ZachStagersBlog/content/post/Azure Data Lake ACL Introduction/index.md

 ![RBAC vs ACL](datalake_rbac_acl.jpg)

-The ACL permissisions on offer are:
+The ACL permissions on offer are:
 * **Read** - Grants read access to files and folders (i.e. able to see the contents).
 * **Write** - Grants write access to files and folders.
 * **Execute** - Grants... execute.
 What this actually means is the user is able to navigate through the folder.
 A user must have execute assigned to the entire hierarchy above the folder they have read and/or write access to.
 Whilst in the portal you can assign this to files, it doesn't do anything.

-As well as setting access explitly to a folder, defaults can be set at any level to inherit permissions to *newly created* sub folders and files, but note that these *do not* apply to folders and files which already exist.
+As well as setting access explicitly to a folder, defaults can be set at any level to inherit permissions to *newly created* sub folders and files, but note that these *do not* apply to folders and files which already exist.

 Below is a visualisation of a simple folder structure with the minimum ACL's required at each level to read data from "File 1", whilst granting no access to "File 2".
 Although this depicts the minimum permissions required to get to a single file, in reality you'd likely elevate the Read permission to "Sub Folder 1" as a default permission, therefore allowing it to inherit down to all files and folders listed underneath it.